MMORPGs: Dive into an Incredible Digital World

 Many MMORPGs feature complex crafting systems and player-driven economies, where the items and materials found within the game world can be collected, crafted, and traded between players.

-In EVE Online, for instance, the economy is almost entirely player-driven, with resources being mined, manufactured, and sold by players.
+In EVE Online, for instance, the economy is almost entirely player-driven, with players mining, manufacturing, and selling resources.

 This adds another layer of depth to the game, allowing players to pursue careers as traders, craftsmen, or even pirates, and provides an alternative path to success beyond combat and questing.